All Episodes

 It is so great to be back at it here behind a golden EIB microphone.

-Half my brain tied behind my back just to make it fair.
+Rushland Bought, America's real anchorman, to have my brain tied behind my back just to make it fair.

 I almost feel like sessions needing to recuse myself.

-I just uh this just I look at my I look at that and say, okay, what could I possibly what is there to gain?
+I just this just, I look at my, I look at that and I say, okay, what could I possibly, what is there to gain by getting, because I do know a slew of people there.

 I know people that used to work there.

-Um I have inside knowledge of what goes on in some areas there.
+I have inside knowledge of what goes on in some areas there.

-This is, I'll tell you what, folks, it's one of the reasons why I have not made an effort to get to know personally all these people in Washington or or anywhere else that I might end up talking about.
+This is, I'll tell you what, folks, it's one of the reasons why I have not made an effort to get to know personally all these people in Washington or anywhere else that I might end up talking about.

-That's one of the problems with all the incestuousness inside the beltway, anyway.
+That's one of the problems with all the incestuousness inside the Beltway anyway.

 They all know each other, media and otherwise.

-Not just to be critical, but but to be honest.
+And believe me, it makes it more difficult, not just to be critical, but to be honest.

-Because there's always fallout, personal fallout.
+Because there's always fallout.

-It's different when it's professional fallout.
+Personal fallout is different when it's professional fallout.

-Uh I'm like everybody else.
+I'm like everybody else.

-And it's just no, I'm not afraid.
+And it's just, no, I'm not afraid.

 It's not afraid of anything.

-It's just uh I don't know.
+It's just, I don't know.

 I'll think about it.

-I the the best I can come up with is that I'm so close to it, I think I need to recuse myself.
+The best I can come up with is that I'm so close to it, I think I need to recuse myself.

-Well, I did I like Carlson.
+Well, I did, I like Carlson.

-The way he does it.
+Not done anywhere else, the way he does it.

 I saw fit to mention that.